 Of course, if your symptoms don’t seem to match either column very well, then it probably is a good idea to consult a professional.
 ITBS and PFPS are not the only causes of knee pain!

 But if you fit one profile or the other fairly well, then you can trust this diagnosis as a starting place.
-It’s based on many (sixteen) years of study and experience writing and teaching about runners’ injuries.
+It’s based on many (seventeen) years of study and experience writing and teaching about runners’ injuries.
 This website is devoted to offering the most level-headed, evidence-based information possible.